ditanner/KeepUp/README.md

 If you do the wrong action, you will lose a life, and a red segment will be filled in on the connecting blink.
 When the connecting blink is full, the next life lost will fill in a segment on the next blink towards the controller.
 If that blink is the controller, than the game is over and you have lost.

+### Fireworks
 After you have been playing for a while, the controller may start pulsing red.
-Watch out!
-When it stops pulsing red, the whole board will light up and your blink will ask for a number of instructions in rapid succession.
-Try and complete them all without losing a life.
+Watch out, fireworks are about to happen!
+When it stops pulsing red, fireworks will launch and scare the monkeys.
+Your blink will ask for a number of instructions in rapid succession, try and complete them all without losing a life!

 Once you are used to the instructions, try playing whilst controlling two blinks, in this configuration: